-You may find it helpful to join our Online Community (see page 84).
+You may find it helpful to join our Online Community.
 It is a social networking site where you can:

 - talk to people in our chat rooms

 - blog about your experiences

 - make friends

 - join support groups

 - share your feelings

 - get support from others.